 Many investors choose the convenience and comparatively lower fees of an online brokerage instead, which means you can open a brokerage account and start buying and selling assets from your laptop, right in the comfort of your own home.
 The nice thing about online brokerage accounts is that their low costs lower the barrier of entry for first-time investors and have lower account minimums (the minimum amount of money you have to have in your brokerage account at all times).
 Some online brokerages are basically just trading platforms where you can sign up for an account, and have added bonuses like commission-free trading and no account minimums.

-It all depends on what level of hands-on service you’re looking for, and whether you want to be more actively involved in the everyday management of your portfolio by trading stocks, or whether you want to go the passive investment route and build up a diversified portfolio and let it grow—after all, studies have shown that patience can pay off: Stocks held for 10 or more years are more likely to yield positive returns that offset short term risks.
+While the logistical aspects of opening a brokerage account are quite easy, you should really think about what kind of investing style you'll want to pursue while choosing an account.
+At the end of the day, it all depends on what level of hands-on service you’re looking for, and whether you want to be more actively involved in the everyday management of your portfolio by trading stocks, or whether you want to go the passive investment route and build up a diversified portfolio and let it grow—after all, studies have shown that patience can pay off: Stocks held for 10 or more years are more likely to yield positive returns that offset short term risks.
 But again, there are no guarantees when it comes to investing, so you need to decide what you’re comfortable with.
 It all depends on your tolerance for risk and how much time and effort you’re willing to spend researching market conditions and company profiles, as well as what you’re long-term goals are.

 Most people want to invest to build up lifelong savings, especially for retirement.
 In that case, passive investing with automated contributions and no withdrawals tends to be the preferred method for wealth building.
 But either way, always know that there’s an inherent level of risk involved whenever you’re investing, and past performances of a certain stock or market are not indicative of future ones.